Diane Glancy

-(Helen) Diane Glancy (born March 18, 1941) is an American poet, author, and playwright.
+(Helen) Diane Glancy (born March 18, 1941) is an American poet, author, playwright, and educator.

 Life and career

 Glancy was born in Kansas City, Missouri.
-At a young age, she had a hard time with determining her identity because of how her lifestyle did not relate to what she was learning in school.
-Glancy decided to embrace a Cherokee identity and found it easy to express in her poetry.
+She began writing poetry at a young age.
 She received her Bachelor of Arts (English literature) from the University of Missouri in 1964, then later continued her education at the University of Central Oklahoma, earning a Master's degree in English in 1983.
 In 1988, she received her Master of Fine Arts from the University of Iowa.

-Glancy is an English professor and began teaching in 1989 at Macalester College in St. Paul, Minnesota, teaching Native American literature and creative writing courses.
-Glancy's literary works have been recognized and highlighted at Michigan State University in their Michigan Writers Series.
+Glancy is Professor Emerita of English at Macalester College in St. Paul, Minnesota, where she taught Native American literature and creative writing courses from 1988 to 2009.
+In addition, she has held visiting professorships at Kenyon College and Azusa Pacific University, and has taught creative nonfiction in the low-residency MFA program at Carlow University.